-One common breach is making a payment in lieu of notice (i.e. paying notice period without a person working it) in the absence of an express contractual right to do so.
+One common breach is making a payment in lieu of notice (i.e. paying a notice period without a person working it) in the absence of an express contractual right to do so.
 In these circumstances, it is unlikely that any contractual restrictions could be enforced.

 Q: Are restrictive covenants just a deterrent factor?

 Quite often restrictive covenants are inserted into contracts of employment, purely as a deterrent.
 However, when drafted up by our employment law solicitors, you can trust that they can be enforced properly and used to protect the interests of your business.

 Restrictive covenants can take many forms, but the most common restrictions are: